CraigMcAulay1101/mountscript/README.md

 -p path [optional] - the server path to be mounted <br />
 -r [optional] - flag to unmount the server <br />

+# Requirements

+Requires SSHFS to be installed <br />